About the competition

 The Biology Challenge is organised by the UK Biology Competitions committee and administered by the Royal Society of Biology.

-Top scoring students are rewarded with publicly recognised certificates, and will be offered the opportunity to attend an awards ceremony at IET: London, Savoy Place.
+Top scoring students are rewarded with publicly recognised certificates, and will be offered the opportunity to attend an awards ceremony.

 Every student who takes part in the competition is eligible to receive free BioNet membership for one year.